-While the pandemic has caused interest in online learning to spike, families have been using online learning programs for years.
+Why do families choose free online schooling?
 Internet access has transformed our shopping and social life, and it is transforming schooling as well.
 Importantly, online learning programs offer students the ability to work from home (or anywhere with internet).
 That flexibility makes for a good fit for many families.

 While parents aren’t asked to be teachers, online school programs usually ask parents to be involved in their child’s education.
-Parents act as a learning coach, helping their student stay on track.
+Parents act as learning coaches, helping their student stay on track.

-Two of the biggest K-12 online school programs in the U.S. are Connections Academy and K12 Learning.
-Connections Academy supported-schools are tuition-free online public schools that are currently available in more than 30 states.
+Two of the biggest K-12 online school programs in the U.S. are Connections Academy and Stride K12.
+Connections Academy supported schools are tuition-free online public schools that are currently available in about 30 states.
 They are operated by Pearson Online & Blended Learning K-12.
-Similarly, K12 Learning offers tuition-free public schools in many states, as well as fee-based independent courses and career classes.
+Similarly, Stride K12 offers tuition-free public schools in many states, as well as fee-based independent courses and career classes.

 While some virtual schools are fully online, others are “blended schools.”
 So, what are blended schools?
 Blended schools are online schools that offer on-site locations that students attend from time to time.
 GOAL Academy in Colorado, for instance, has “drop-in centers” where students can receive tutoring, participate in activities, or simply spend time with peers.

-If you’re just getting started, here are steps you can take to switch to online schooling:
+If you’re just getting started, here are steps you can take to switch to a free online school:

 1. Review state guidelines: First, find your state in our list below to review your state’s guidelines for online schools.
-Did you know that more than 30 states offer full-time public online schools for free?
+Did you know that 35 states offer full-time public online schools for free?
 In other states, private online programs are available at a cost.

 2. Connect: Second, reach out to the online school that interests you and get more details.
 Some may allow enrollment at any time, while others may have deadlines.